-Our Irish Studies courses range from the poetry of Seamus Heaney (himself a QUB graduate) to the politics of contested parades in Northern Ireland; from the literature of the Gaelic Revival to the controversies around contemporary commemorations of the Easter Rising and the First World War and Ireland's post-Brexit place in the world.
+Our Irish Studies courses range from the poetry of Seamus Heaney (himself a QUB graduate) to the politics of contested parades in today's Northern Ireland; from the literature of the Medieval sagas and the Gaelic Revival to the controversies around contemporary commemorations of the Easter Rising and the First World War and Ireland's post-Brexit place in the world.